ThatGuyJacobee/Elite-Bot-Docs/docs/fivemstatusfeature.md

 :::important

 This feature is useful for Discord servers that run a Five M (GTA V Modification) community or server.
 If you don't know what Five M is, then you don't need this feature enabled.
+You can learn more about Five M at: https://fivem.net/

 :::